-- A TOE operational environment is the environment of phases 1, optionally 4, then 5 to 7. - At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
+- A TOE operational environment is the environment of phases 1, then 4 to 7. - 47 At phases 1, 4, 5 and 6, the TOE operational environment is a controlled environment. - End-user environments (phase 7): composite products are used in a wide range of applications to assure authorised conditional access.
 Examples of such are pay-TV, banking cards, portable communication SIM cards, health cards, transportation cards, identity and passport cards.
 The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid and monitor any abuse of the TOE.